top of page

 3) Protect Your Skin Every Single Morning (Even When It’s Cloudy)

+This is the most boring advice and the most powerful.
 UV and visible light damage are responsible for most visible skin ageing.
 This is general skin education, not a substitute for personalised dermatology advice or medical care.
-Wrinkles, sagging, discoloration, and loss of flexibility are mostly caused by the sun, not by birthdays.
+Wrinkles, sagging, discolouration, and loss of flexibility are mostly caused by the sun, not by birthdays.

 I have to put on SPF every day, like I have to brush my teeth.